iamgodot/astro-nano/src/content/blog/a-rational-upgrade-for-my-dotfiles.md

 dotfiles config status.showUntrackedFiles no
 ```

+## It never ends

-Nonetheless, neither this approach or my current one should suffice for some normal features nowadays, to illustrate:
+This upgrade won't be the last as my needs are inevitably evolving, as my current approach should not suffice for some other features:

 1. Secret management
 2. Testing and debugging
 3. File encryption

 Therefore, I'm actively gathering my potential needs and exploring new dotfile tools.
-For now I think [chezmoi](https://www.chezmoi.io/) looks pretty promising.
+To illustrate, [chezmoi](https://www.chezmoi.io/) looks pretty promising.

-In a nutshell, the key to satisfaction is match your true needs with a proper approach.
+In a nutshell, the key is to pair your true needs with a matching approach.
 Let the tools serve the purpose rather than the other way around.

 ---